anonymous-AI-conf-submission/POMCGS/Readme.md

 - **ContinuousPOMCGS**: This folder contains the source codes for POMCGS applied to continuous POMDPs.
 - **NaivePOMCGS**: This folder contains the source codes for POMCGS applied to discrete POMDPs.

-Jupyter notebooks are provided for running each benchmark experiment discussed in the article.
+- **Benchmarks**: This folder contains Jupyter notebooks for running each benchmark experiment discussed in the article.

 ## Getting Started